How to Declare a Studio Art Major

 Step 2: Forms

-Print out the Worksheet for Studio Art Concentrators [pdf] and the Declaration of Major form [pdf].
+Print out the appropriate Worksheet for Studio Art Concentrators (pre-Fall 2021 or effective Fall 2021) and the Declaration of Major form [pdf].
 Read over the forms and consider courses that you want to take in the future.
 Bring this list with you to your advisor meeting and your advisor will fill in the information with you.
 The W&M's Declaration of Major form is required by the Registrar's Office, while the Worksheet for Studio Art Concentrators is a tool that clearly spells out our requirements and suggestions.

 Step 3: Find and meet with your major advisor.